ThePrimeagen/harpoon/README.md

         -- When you call list:append() this function is called and the return -- value will be put in the list at the end.
         --
-        -- which means same behavior for prepend except where in the list the -- return value is added
+        -- Which means same behavior for prepend except where in the list the -- return value is added.
         --
         -- @param possible_value string only passed in when you alter the ui manual add = function(possible_value)